 More specifically, it’s time to analyze how you can more efficiently resolve customer identities and construct “complete” customer profiles (a loose term, given no profile is ever really “complete”) in a way that’s scalable and allows for easy, marketing ROI-improving, cross-channel activation.

-Resolving and managing your customer identities with a CDP
+Resolving and managing your customer identities with a pure-play CDP

-Now, there’s technically a sixth confidence level — “Assembled” — only leading brands and marketers achieve today.
-And they all use the same marketing technology to accomplish the feat: the CDP.
+Now, there’s technically a sixth confidence level — “Assembled” — only leading brands achieve today.
+And they all use the same martech to accomplish the feat: the CDP.

-At the “Assembled” stage, you’ve essentially accomplished three particular goals in your marketing:
+At the “Assembled” stage, you’ve accomplished three particular goals in your marketing:

-Achieving this confidence level and these objectives with a leading, built-for-purpose CDP to host your consented customer data is what can help you and your team manufacture and sustain your customer identity management efforts and, in turn, provide a best-in-class CX for your audience.
+Achieving this confidence level and these objectives with a leading, built-for-purpose CDP to host your consented customer data is what can help you build and sustain your customer identity management efforts and, in turn, provide a best-in-class CX for your audience.